HamzahSami/Grad-School-Projects/Predicting Housing Prices/README.md

+# Purpose

- Predicting Housing Prices in Hawthorne, CA.
+- To model Housing Prices for properties in Hawthorne, CA using Compound Poisson method.

- DATA:

- The purpose of this project is to predict the housing prices in Hawthorne, CA using Compound Poisson.
-The data used was pulled from Redfin.com
+- To simulate a trajectory of 1 year to predict housing prices and the number of homes sold in Hawthorne, CA.

+## Background

+- The data used was scraped from Redfin.com